You can apply for opportunities through the Student Center, under the Center for Career Development, Winter Break Opportunities.

 Applications are due by November 6 by 11:59 p.m.

 See what students have to say about their experience.
 Students Comments on the value of Job Shadowing and Career Networking Dinners.
 Want to learn more about Career Networking Dinners?
 See our blog post "Demystifying Career Networking Dinners".

 Los Angeles, CA - Jim and Elizabeth Burgess, P'2020.
 Elizabeth is the Executive Vice President for Fox Netwoks Group and can talk about careers in the Entertainment field.
 Students should be local or already have plans to be in CA.

 Washington (or Arlington, VA), DC - Arielle Distasio ‘2012, Management and Program Analyst / PR and Corporate Communications Graduate Student, Department of Justice / Georgetown University.
-Other alumni co-hosts may include two recent graduates currently working in Business/Consulting with the FBI and an attorney with the FBI.
+Other alumni co-hosts may include two recent graduates currently working in Business/Consulting and an attorney with the Deparment of Justice.

 New York, NY - Marian Baldwin, P'2020, Partner, Chadbourne Parke LLP